Reactive Slip Control in Multifingered Grasping: Hybrid Tactile Sensing and Internal-Force Optimization: Introduction

 \textbf{Contributions:} \begin{itemize}

-\item We develop an adaptive grasp control strategy that abstracts away from manipulation forces (for object motion) and optimizes internal forces (for stability), implicitly enlarging friction margins while preserving the object-level wrench.
+\item We develop a reactive internal-force controller for multifingered grasp stabilization, operating as a low-level reflex layer decoupled from task-level manipulation.

-\item We introduce a hybrid tactile pipeline that fuses fast slip cues (PzE) with contact localization (PzR) to update the grasp model online, and we gate execution with simple feasibility checks that determine when internal-force control is applicable.
+\item We introduce a hybrid tactile pipeline combining fast slip cues (PzE) with contact localization (PzR) to update the grasp model online and enable real-time internal-force control, without requiring friction estimation or prior object knowledge.

-\item We validate the approach on multi-finger precision grasps under external perturbations, with a focused analysis of performance and limitations. \end{itemize}
+\item We validate the approach on multifingered precision grasps, demonstrating reactive stabilization under unknown external perturbations.